Go to page content

 In Class 1, no problems with the jaw angle are present.
 However, your dentist may spot issues like crossbites and overcrowding.
 They can correct these with orthodontic treatments like traditional braces, retainers, or clear aligners – like the ones from ClearCorrect.

 ClearCorrect aligners consist of a tri-layer ClearQuartz material that makes them more comfortable, stain-resistant, and durable.
-And as the name suggests, they’re nearly invisible!
-Pop them off during meals and oral hygiene upkeep to maintain their condition.
+And as the name suggests, they’re nearly invisible.
+They’re so discreet that other people might not even notice you’re wearing them.
+You can also easily pop them off during meals and oral hygiene upkeep to maintain their condition.

 Class 2 malocclusion treatment